 Some people report relief from using the following alternative therapies, and some studies have shown they can be helpful.

 - St John’s Wort – for mild depression and mood swings (caution is advised if using the oral contraceptive pill or other medications).

 - Ginkgo Biloba - for short-term memory loss, slow reaction time, energy levels and concentration.

-- Acupuncture - some women have found that acupuncture has helped with hot flushes.
+- Acupuncture - can help with hot flushes.

 What else can be done to reduce symptoms?

 - Avoid tight clothing and wear layers of natural fibres to help manage hot flushes